TULiberalArts/Greek-and-Roman-Classics/pages/student-life.md

 - Have a least an overall 3.5 GPA
 - Be a Classics Major or Minor, or plan to become one soon
 - [Download an Application](https://liberalarts.temple.edu/sites/liberalarts/files/Eta-Sigma-Phi-Registration-Form-Fall-2015.pdf)
 - **It is possible to receive a waiver if one doesn’t quite meet the above requirements!
-Ask Dr. Karen Hersch for more details if this applies to you.
+Ask Dr. Karen Hersch for more details if this applies to you**.

 ### Benefits of Membership